PJM Glossary

 Generator Operator

-The entity that operates generating Facility(ies) and performs the functions of supplying energy and Interconnected Operating Services.
-(NERC definition)
+The entity that operates generating facility(ies) and performs the functions of supplying energy and interconnected operating services.

-A gigawatt is a unit of power that is equal to one billion watts or 1,000 megawatts.
+A unit of power that is equal to one billion watts or 1,000 megawatts.
 One gigawatt of electricity generated would power between 800,000 and one million homes.

-A gigawatt-hour is a unit of measurement used to describe the amount of electricity produced or consumed.
-One gigawatt-hour is equal to one billion watt-hours or 1,000 megawatt hours.
+A unit of measurement used to describe the amount of electricity produced or consumed.
+One gigawatt-hour is equal to one billion watt-hours or 1,000 megawatt-hours.

 Grid

-An electrical grid is an interconnected network of generation, transmission and distribution elements that delivers electricity from suppliers to consumers.
+An interconnected network of generation, transmission and distribution elements that delivers electricity from suppliers to consumers.

 H